Cholesterol is a fatty substance found in

 fibre such as oats, beans, pulses, lentils, nuts, fruits and

-vegetables, can help lower cholesterol.
+vegetables.
+Soluble fibre can help lower cholesterol.

-Do regular physical activity
+Do regular exercise

 (the good type of cholesterol).

 Will eating sterol-enriched foods help reduce my

 Although the effect varies between individuals, there is

 evidence to show that

 plant sterols and stanols can help to reduce LDL